 \section{Abstract}

-Whereas formal category theory is classically considered within a $2$-category, in this paper a double-dimensional approach is taken.
-More precisely we develop such theory within the setting of hypervirtual double categories, a notion extending that of virtual double category (also known as $\fc$-multicategory) by adding cells with nullary target.
+Whereas formal category theory is classically considered within a $2$"/category, in this paper a double-dimensional approach is taken.
+More precisely we develop such theory within the setting of augmented virtual double categories, a notion extending that of virtual double category (also known as $\fc$-multicategory) by adding cells with nullary target.

-This paper starts by introducing the notion of hypervirtual double category, followed by describing its basic theory and its relation to other types of double category.
-After this the notion of `weak' Kan extension within a hypervirtual double category is considered, together with three strengthenings.
+This paper starts by introducing the notion of augmented virtual double category, followed by describing its basic theory and its relation to other types of double category.
+After this the notion of `weak' Kan extension within an augmented virtual double category is considered, together with three strengthenings.
 The first of these generalises Borceux-Kelly's notion of Kan extension along enriched functors, the second one generalises Street's notion of pointwise Kan extension in $2$-categories, and the third is a combination of the other two; these stronger notions are compared.
-The notion of yoneda embedding is then considered in a hypervirtual double category, and compared to that of a good yoneda structure on a $2$-category; the latter in the sense of Street-Walters and Weber.
+The notion of yoneda embedding is then considered in an augmented virtual double category, and compared to that of a good yoneda structure on a $2$-category; the latter in the sense of Street-Walters and Weber.
 Conditions are given ensuring that a yoneda embedding $\map\yon A{\ps A}$ defines $\ps A$ as the free small cocompletion of $A$, in a suitable sense.